Determinantal point process models and statistical inference : Extended version: Inference for stationary models

 \subsection{Termite mounds dataset}

 Figure~\ref{fig:data}\subref{subfig:data:termites} shows a plot of the locations of 48 termite mounds.
 The full dataset also contains an associated pattern of palm tree locations which is omitted here.
-The dataset was analysed in \cite{illian:penttinen:stoyan:stoyan:08} where the focus was on the interaction between palms and termite mounds.
+The dataset originates from \cite{barot:etal:99} and was analysed in \cite{illian:penttinen:stoyan:stoyan:08} where the focus was on the interaction between palms and termite mounds.
 The palm locations were modelled conditional on the mound locations assuming that the palm locations constitute a cluster process with the mounds as cluster centers.
 It may therefore be interesting to model and analyse the locations of the mounds separately to know which process generated the cluster centers.

-When we fit the four parametric classes of DPPs, the power exponential spectral DPP model has the highest likelihood and an estimate $(\hat\rho,\hat\alpha,\hat\nu)=(0.00128,48,15)$.
+When we fit the four parametric classes of DPPs, the power exponential spectral DPP model has the highest likelihood and an estimate $(\hat\rho,\hat\alpha,\hat\nu)=(0.00128,46.8,6.1)$.
 This is on the border of the parameter space and the fitted model is close to the jinc-like DPP with kernel \eqref{e:2trekant}.
 The fitted model is judged to provide a good fit, see Figure~\ref{fig:termites-summarystat}.
-The figure also indicates that the Gaussian model cannot be used for this strength of repulsion.
+We also performed a simulation based likelihood-ratio test similar to the ones in Sections~\ref{sec:spanish}-\ref{sec:oakbeech} based on 1000 simulations from the fitted Gaussian model and the resulting p-value was 2.6\%, so the null hypothesis of the simpler Gaussian model is rejected.